hiinaspace/vrgjam2025-template/README.md

 ### Prerequisites

-This tutorial assumes you are familiar with Unity 2022.3, VRChat World SDK, VCC (VRChat Creator Companion), and basic UdonSharp scripting.
+This tutorial assumes you have [VCC (VRChat Creator Companion)](https://vcc.docs.vrchat.com/) and Unity setup already, and basic familiarity with both.
+If you don't, do VRChat's own [Creating Your First World](https://creators.vrchat.com/worlds/creating-your-first-world) tutorial first.

 ### Step 1.
 Setup

 #### Download Template

-Download this template as a ZIP from GitHub and extract it to your projects directory.
+[Download this template as a ZIP](https://github.com/hiinaspace/vrgjam2025-template/archive/refs/heads/main.zip) from GitHub and extract it somewhere on your computer.

 #### Add VPM Repository

 Before opening in VCC, you need to add the VRG Game Jam package repository:

 1. Open your web browser and go to https://hiinaspace.github.io/vrgjam2025-vpm-repo/